Maxar created a GPS alternative for drones based on 3D maps

 - Raptor Guide - loaded directly onto the drone to provide location data;

-- Raptor Ace - installed on a laptop that contains a Maxar 3D map and can provide latitude coordinates;
+- Raptor Ace - installed on a laptop, which contains Maxar's 3D map and can provide latitude coordinates;

-- Raptor Sync - can receive visual and other drone sensor readings and transmit them to Ace.
+- Raptor Sync - can receive visual and other sensor readings from the drone and transmit them to Ace.

-Raptor is somewhat inferior to GPS, as it can provide accurate coordinates for ground targets at a distance of up to 3 meters, but for now it is the only alternative.
+Raptor is somewhat inferior to GPS, as it can provide accurate coordinates for ground targets up to 3 meters away, but for now, it is the only alternative.

-Raptor will be a game changer for customers in the defense and commercial sectors.
-This software uses Maxar's unique 3D global terrain data to ensure that autonomous systems get the job done no matter what GPS obstacles they encounter,""
+Raptor will be a game-changer for customers in the defense and commercial sectors.
+This software leverages Maxar's unique 3D global terrain data to ensure autonomous systems get the job done regardless of the GPS challenges they face.